stephen-soltesz/go/README.md

 Monitoring services that archive data require additional server setup, and/or storage requirements, and/or use agent protocols that complicate one-time use.
+The simplest pipeline viewer client is a pipe to netcat.

 ### Install Pipeline Viewer